ikding/website/content/climate_tech/2020-02-08_shelves_of_cans_of_worms.rst

 The materials science breakthrough that enabled these commercial opportunities took researchers decades to develop.
 Even after the respective companies were founded, it took decades still to scale up to its success today.

-More over, after the technology is scoped and developed, there's still considerable capital expenditure needed in order to bring a product to large scale manufacturing.
+Moreover, after the technology is scoped and developed, there's still considerable capital expenditure needed in order to bring a product to large scale manufacturing.
 Unlike the software startups that can use "shared infrastructure" such as cloud service providers and open source software, deep-tech hardware startups do not have these shared services at their disposal.

 Thirdly, if you have to thread the needle on more than one area of "novel innovations", the risk of your startup goes up exponentially.
 My cynical measure of this is the "cans-of-worms" meter.
 Check first how many criteria a startup satisfies: